 Meet Steve Tanzilli, J.D., associate professor of sports, arts and entertainment management and chair of the Department of Business.

-Steve will give you an inside look to what it is like to manage a professional athlete.
-In addition, he will outline how the law intersects with the sports, arts, and entertainment industries.
+Steve gave an inside look into what it is like to manage a professional athlete.
+In addition, he outlined how the law intersects with the sports, arts, and entertainment industries.
 Steve has worked with a number of different sports clients such as Ryan Clark and James Harrison.

-TV, Facebook, Instagram, YouTube, radio and more — media plays a huge part in sports, arts and entertainment and it will be your afternoon experience with Assistant SAEM Professor Paige Beal, M.B.A.
-Visit a media organization (iHeart radio, KDKA-TV, etc) and see firsthand your career opportunities in sports, arts and entertainment media.
+TV, Facebook, Instagram, YouTube, radio and more — media plays a huge part in sports, arts and entertainment and it was the afternoon experience students had with Assistant SAEM Professor Paige Beal, M.B.A.
+Included was a visit to iHeartMedia, Inc. to tour their studio and business operations in Pittsburgh and see where live artists play.

 Tuesday, July 12

-Ed Traversari, M.B.A., SAEM associate professor and concert promoter, will guide you through a tour of Stage AE.
-See where our current SAEM students learn in the Stage AE classroom.
-Additionally, Amy Cooper, marketing director for Stage AE/Promowest Productions, will stop by and share some career advice.
+Ed Traversari, M.B.A., SAEM associate professor and concert promoter, guided students through a tour of Stage AE and saw where our current SAEM students learn in the Stage AE classroom.
+Additionally, Amy Cooper, marketing director for Stage AE/Promowest Productions, will stopped by and shared some career advice.

-On this day, you will also learn how the live entertainment business works and the jobs available in this field.
+On this day, students also learned how the live entertainment business works and the jobs available in this field.

-Finally, you will learn about Pioneer Records, our student-run record label from sound engineer and owner of Red Caiman Media, Jesse Naus.
-You may even get a private performance from one of our signed artists!
+Finally, they learned about Pioneer Records, Point Park's student-run record label from sound engineer and owner of Red Caiman Media, Jesse Naus, and got a private performance from one of the label's signed artists!

 Wednesday, July 13

 Meet Kim Martin, producing director for the Pittsburgh Playhouse.
-Kim will give you a backstage tour of Point Park's Playhouse as well as n overview of the history of our three theatres.
-You will also meet with resident designers and learn about backstage operations including lights, costumes and special effects; all which contribute to opening night in the theatre.
+Kim gave a backstage tour of Point Park's Playhouse as well as an overview of the history of Point Park's three theatres.
+Students also met with resident designers and learned about backstage operations including lights, costumes and special effects; all which contribute to opening night in the theatre.

-Alicia DiGiorgi, director of production/stage management at the Pittsburgh Playhouse — the rarely seen, seldom-acknowledged theatre artisan and administrator who truly makes it all happen — will end the day discussing stage management.
+Alicia DiGiorgi, director of production/stage management at the Pittsburgh Playhouse — the rarely seen, seldom-acknowledged theatre artisan and administrator who truly makes it all happen — ended the day discussing stage management.

 Thursday, July 14

-Assistant Professor of SAEM David Rowell, M.F.A., will start the day with a tour at the Benedum Center.
-You will get to see the professional stage and where all of the magic happens from load-in docks to dressing rooms.
-David will then discuss the careers available in the performing arts world along with the details of marketing and presenting a show.
+Assistant Professor of SAEM David Rowell, M.F.A., started the day taking students to the August Wilson Center.
+Jacob Bacharach, operations manager, led a tour of the August Wilson Center and its 472-seat theatre for performances.
+David then discussed the careers available in the performing arts world along with the details of marketing and presenting a show.

-The week will then end with a talk from Point Park's admissions staff.
-They will provide you with details on how and when to apply and what information is needed such as SAT scores, references, etc. You will also get the chance to explore the campus and even the dorm rooms.
+The week ended with a talk from Point Park's admissions staff.
+Students were with details on how and when to apply and what information is needed such as SAT scores, references, etc. They also get the chance to explore the campus including the dorm rooms.